RehanTaneja/-Batch-Prediction-Proposal/README.md

 ## **Summary**
 The goal of this project is to develop an optimized code sample demonstrating batch prediction with the Gemini APIs, specifically addressing long-context scenarios.
 A major challenge in this project is Context Window Overflow in Long Transcripts, where large transcripts exceed the API's token limit, leading to truncated inputs and loss of critical information.

-To solve this, the implementation will use Hierarchical Chunking with Semantic Retrieval, an advanced context management technique that ensures only relevant transcript portions are processed.
-The key features include:
+To solve this, the implementation will use Sentence Transformers for Semantic Chunking and Retrieval, an advanced technique leveraging embedding-based similarity search to ensure only the most relevant transcript portions are processed.

-2. Batch Prediction Optimization – Efficiently submitting multiple queries in a structured manner.

-3. Long Context Handling – Utilizing hierarchical chunking and semantic retrieval.

-4. Context Caching – Storing and reusing context across interconnected questions.

-5. Output Structuring & Error Handling – Ensuring robust execution and clear response formatting.

-This project will provide a reusable code sample demonstrating best practices for handling large-scale input efficiently.

 ## **Benefits to the Community**
 Many AI applications require extracting information from extensive sources such as educational videos, legal documents, and research papers.
 The challenge arises when: